 Early infections may occur after a few days after the treatment.
 The patient might notice increasing redness, tenderness, swelling, pain, heat, nodules or pus.
 Patients should see their doctor if this occurs.

-Please call your doctor immediately id you are worried about any of these issues above.
+Please call the clinic immediately if you are worried about any of these issues above.

 If you are concerned post-treatment, please call your clinic.
 If you are unable to contact your clinic or your doctor and you are concerned that it is an emergency, please visit the emergency department of your local hospital.